FreeOurKnowledge/website/_posts/2019-07-13-gold-oa-pledge.md

 ---
 layout: post
 title: Gold Open Access Pledge
-subtitle: Exclusively publish in and review for journals that make articles free to read and reuse, once a critical mass of your peers have signed the same pledge
+subtitle: Pledge to exclusively publish in and review for journals that make articles free to read and reuse, alongside a critical mass of your peers
 gh-repo: freeourknowledge/community
 cover-img: /assets/img/handcuffs.jpg
 thumbnail-img: /assets/img/gold_key.png